 - The Chief Executive is responsible for responses made at stage one of the process and for informing the Board of any complaints made about the work of EOS.

 - All members of staff are responsible for reporting complaints to the Chief Executive, or if the complaint directly involves the Chief Executive to the Chair of the Board.

-- All members of staff and board members are responsible for acting in a polite and respectable way to any person or organisation making a complaint against Eczema Outreach Scotland or its staff.
+- All members of staff and board members are responsible for acting in a polite and respectable way to any person or organisation making a complaint against Eczema Outreach Support or its staff.

 Scottish Charity Regulator

 The complainant can complain to the Scottish Charity Regulator (OSCR) at any stage of the investigation.
 Information can be found at http://www.oscr.org.uk

 Terms and Conditions / Disclaimers

 The charity’s general approach is to encourage active partnership between patients and healthcare professionals and the discussion of all available options, in the interests of informed choice on the part of the patient.